 - Colonel Ilurûs Gudyazas, excerpt from "Way of the Theegan Horse Masters"

-The Theegans of Yadyast use hippogriffs as mounts.
-Like their brothers on the ground, the Theegan skills in flying these birds of prey are masterly.
-In the Phoenix Rising conflict, the hippogriff riders of Yadyast caused devastating damage to the supply lines of the Divine Empire.
+The Theegans of Fros Idar are known for their skills in training hippogriffs.
+Like their brothers on the ground, their skills in flying these birds of prey are legendary.
+In the Buruthran War (1824 - 1829 ), hippogriff riders were a constant problem for the supply lines heading north into the Northern Hordelands.

 |Woodland Pattern||+2 Hide (woodlands)|